 The University of West Florida offers a program of study leading to the Master of Science in Criminal Justice.
 This program, taught by a dynamic faculty committed to high-quality, graduate-level education, is designed to provide students with the knowledge and skills in theory, administration, research, and data analysis necessary for careers in the practice and administration of criminal justice, research, education, policy analysis, or to pursue doctoral-level studies.

 The Master of Science in Criminal Justice at UWF is designed to fit the demands of contemporary students’ diverse schedules.
 Classes are offered evenings, some weekends, and in online and blended delivery formats.
-Full time students can complete the degree in four semesters (one and a half years).
-Students can also complete the program entirely on line over an extended period of time.
+Full time students can complete the degree in four regular semesters.
+Students can also complete the program entirely online.

 The Master of Science in Criminal Justice requires 33 credit hours for graduation, including 15 credit hours of core courses.
 Core coursework includes theories of ciriminal justice and crimonology, research methodologies, and quantitative and qualitative data analysis.
 View the graduate catalog for a complete outline of core courses.

 Applicants should have a bachelor’s degree in criminal justice, criminology, or a related field from an accredited institution.
 In addition to the University graduate admission requirements, the department bases decisions for regular admission on a holistic review of credentials in which the criteria listed below are used to assess the potential success of each applicant.